PurpleKingdomGames/indigo-website/indigodocs/topics/assets.md

   def findAudioDataByName(name: AssetName): Option[AssetDataFormats.AudioDataFormat]
 ```

 > `AssetDataFormats.TextDataFormat` in this case is just a `String`.
-Although Indigo only works in the browser currently, architecturally it is somewhat organised for other platforms too.
+Although Indigo only works in the browser currently, architecturally it is somewhat organized for other platforms too.

 ## Asset Loading